Share the document,

 Have you ever pushed back information sharing within the team because you focused on having something organized to perfection?
 Have you ever wished that a teammate had shared a piece of important information sooner?

-We believe a key to building autonomous teams is to ensure that information is shared quickly.
+We believe quickly sharing information is the key to building autonomous team.
 That is why we created esa, a system that helps team members work with information that has not yet been perfected.
 Through esa, users can easily and casually share imperfect information with the WIP (Work In Progress) feature, which shows other users that the information is still being worked on.
 If shared quickly, the current work issues you are working through and ideas that you have could guide your teammates toward new developments.

-Modern UI, such as chat and microblogs, that allows users to manage real-time events have successfully lowered the threshold for information sharing and increased the overall amount of information shared.
+Modern flow UI, such as chat and microblogs, that allows users to manage real-time events have successfully lowered the threshold for information.
 However, such services are not as effective when it comes to safekeeping and managing information.
 Wikis, on the other hand, are an excellent type of media to maintain information, but also have a higher threshold for information sharing.

 Through esa, we aimed to bring together the characteristics of media forms suitable for both stock and flow in order to balance modern real-time features with lowered information sharing thresholds and wiki-like information organization.
 We support the development and perfection of your information until it is freely shared and stored as useful knowledge.